M4NU5/Personal_Website/content/blog/story_time/lockpicking-a-thule-rooftop-cargo-carrier/index.md

 ---
-My uncle forgot his keys…Ok when you have just left home.
+So my uncle forgot his keys to his roof rack… Ok when you have just left home.
 Not so ok when you at 5 hours from it!

 He was traveling with his family to the Kruger National Park.
 His trip takes him passed Johannesburg where I live so they all stayed the night, catching up with family, leaving the last 4 hours of the trip for the next day.
 When they arrived he realised that he had forgotten the key to the roof mounted carrier probably 5 hours away at their home.
 Thing is all their overnight gear was stored in the roof top carrier.
 Toothbrushes, Underwear, Cables you know all overnight essentials!!!
 I have never picked this type of lock before… Well no time like the present.
 I grab my picking set and get to work.
 The first attempt was partly successful but not completely unlocked successful… RESEARCH TIME!